Gas to liquids: Methane to methanol process

 The methanol thus formed may be converted to gasoline by the Mobil process and methanol-to-olefins.

 Methanol to gasoline (MTG) and methanol to olefins

 In the early 1970s, Mobil developed an alternative procedure in which natural gas is converted to syngas, and then methanol.
-The methanol reacts in the presence of a zeolite catalyst to form alkanes.
-In terms of mechanism, methanol is partially dehydrated to give dimethyl ether:
+The methanol reacts in the presence of a zeolite catalyst to form various compounds.
+In the first step methanol is partially dehydrated to give dimethyl ether: